-The 75th Golden Globe Awards officially kick awards season, but this year, the red carpet may create as much conversation as the honors handed out during the ceremony itself.
+The 75th Golden Globe Awards officially kick off awards season, but this year, the red carpet may create as much conversation as the honors handed out during the ceremony itself.

 Last month, reports surfaced that some female actors planned to wear all-black looks on the Golden Globes red carpet to protest sexual misconduct in Hollywood.
 More recently, some men, including Dwayne Johnson, announced plans to join them.
 The protest comes after numerous allegations of sexual harassment and assault against men in Hollywood and other industries, beginning with those against movie producer Harvey Weinstein in October.

 Stylist Cristina Ehrlich told TIME Friday that she would be joining the effort by dressing Penelope Cruz, Greta Gerwig and Laura Dern in black.

 “The red carpet is watched globally and is therefore an incredible platform for and the perfect place for this sort of demonstration.
 Where in the past the red carpet has been about glitz and glamour, this year it isn’t about standing out, it’s about standing together and speaking out,” she said.

 The sartorial choice is being positioned as a way to call attention to the effort to end sexual misconduct.
 It’s organized by Time’s Up, a new initiative to eradicate sexual harassment and gender inequality in the workplace, which includes the creation of a legal defense fund.
 Time’s Up, which has also provided pins to be worn on the red carpet, is backed by more than 300 women in the entertainment industry, including Shonda Rhimes, Reese Witherspoon, and Meryl Streep.